abilandz/PH8124/Lecture_4/Lecture_4.md

 ```
 where in the example file ```~/functions.sh``` you have the implementation of your **Bash** functions, you can use all your functions effortlessly in any new terminal you open.

 Functions are much more suitable for making long scripts modular.
-In terms of environment protection, functions are much cleaner to use than scripts due to the keyword **local**, which can be used only in the function body and which limits the scope and lifetime of a variable defined in the function only to the execution of that function.
+In terms of environment protection, functions are much cleaner to use than scripts due to the built-in command **local**, which can be used only in the function body and which limits the scope and lifetime of a variable defined in the function only to the execution of that function.

 Suppose a function **someFunction** and a script **someScript** with execute permission have exactly the same implementation.
 In that case, executing in the terminal **someFunction** only by its name is more efficient than executing in the terminal a script **someScript** only by its name, because **Bash** function does not start a separate process.

-Programmatically, you can fetch the function name in its body implementation via the built-in variable **FUNCNAME** (typically by having **echo $FUNCNAME** at the beginning of the function body).
+Programmatically, you can fetch the function name within the source code of its implementation via the built-in variable **FUNCNAME** (typically by having **echo $FUNCNAME** at the beginning of the function implementation).
 For scripts, the file name in which the script was implemented can be obtained programmatically from the built-in variable **BASH_SOURCE**.
 This becomes very important when inspecting only the printout of your code execution (e.g. for debugging purposes), when it is easy to trace back which function or script produced which part of the final result (in this context, the built-in variable **LINENO** can also be handy, because **echo $LINENO** prints the line number of the source code where this variable is referenced).

 We summarize the above thorough comparison with the following final conclusion: Use **Bash** scripts only for very simple cases and **Bash** functions for everything else.